pawelpiwosz/AnsibleFirstSteps/Chapter-02/README.md

 ### Ansible preparation

 So, let's start with Ansible.
 Ansible need to know where to run playbooks.
-This structure should be flexible enough to be ready for different environments.
+This structure should be flexible enough to be ready for different environments - this is one of the most important purposes of this tutorial.

 So, create this directory structure in root of your project: